Cameron's an avid comic book collector, has been watching geeky tv since the early 90s, and for a brief period, ran a comic book shop.

 What's to Love?

 Look, this may be one of the best Eddie Brock Venom stories.
-It gave us our first look at a more heroic Venom, as well as the new relationship dynamic of Spidey and Venom.
+It gave us our first look at a more heroic Venom, as well as the new relationship dynamic between Spidey and Venom.
 Cap that off with the introduction of not one, not two but FIVE new symbiotes that are sure to be long-running villains in the Spider-Man mythos, right?

 What Could Have Been Better?